IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

     - `subnet` - (Optional, String)
     - `vpc` - (Required, String)
   - `zone` - (Required, String)
-- `resource_group` - (Optional, string) The unique identifier for this resource group.
+- `resource_group` - (Optional, String) The unique identifier for this resource group.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.
-- `size` - (Required, int) The size of the file share rounded up to the next gigabyte.
+- `size` - (Required, Integer) The size of the file share rounded up to the next gigabyte.
 - `share_target_prototype` - (Optional, List) Share targets for the file share.
-  - `name` - (Optional, string) The user-defined name for this share target.
+  - `name` - (Optional, String) The user-defined name for this share target.
 Names must be unique within the share the share target resides in.
 If unspecified, the name will be a hyphenated list of randomly-selected words.
-  - `vpc` - (Required, string) The VPC in which instances can mount the file share using this share target.This property will be removed in a future release.The `subnet` property should be used instead.
+  - `vpc` - (Required, String) The VPC in which instances can mount the file share using this share target.This property will be removed in a future release.The `subnet` property should be used instead.
 - `source_share` - (Optional, String) The ID of the source file share for this replica file share.
 The specified file share must not already have a replica, and must not be a replica.
 - `replication_cron_spec` - (Optional, String) The cron specification for the file share replication schedule.
-- `zone` - (Required, string) The globally unique name for this zone.
+- `zone` - (Required, String) The globally unique name for this zone.
 - `access_tags`  - (Optional, List of Strings) The list of access management tags to attach to the share. **Note** For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
 - `tags`  - (Optional, List of Strings) The list of user tags to attach to the share.